 It was a great experience!
 Not only visiting another College, which I love to do.
 But to support their learning technologies department by sharing my experiences and knowledge and what we do as a department.

 I had a good tour around and saw how they operated as College and their learning technologies team.
 I gave clear advice, support and encouragement on how they could better their services.
 On the day I even randomly got asked to do a impromptu short presentation of our VLE and various other bits and pieces I and our department do.
 Brilliant day and left feeling high.

-I first started my Certified Member of Association for Learning Technology back in August 2012.
+I first started my Certified Membership of the Association for Learning Technology (CMALT) back in August 2012.
 I first submitted my ePortfolio in December 2012.
 Then resubmitted it after Christmas.
 Then I achieved it in April 2013.
 Doing this allows me to deeply reflect on my learning technology use and highlight any areas for further improvement and development.